anish-shanbhag/nextjs-template/README.md

 # WDB Next.js Template

 Welcome to WDB's Next.js template!
 This project has a Next.js frontend set up but doesn't include a backend.
+It should usually only be used for static sites or projects where the backend functionality is embedded directly with the frontend (e.g. when using Firebase).
+For projects that need a normal backend, see the [monorepo template](https://github.com/web-at-berkeley/monorepo-template).
 It's pretty opinionated so feel free to make any changes to fit your project.

 # Getting Started